Azure/azure-sdk/docs/android/design.md

 - `ServiceResponseException`: Thrown when the request was sent to the service, but the client library wasn't able to understand the response.
 - `ServiceRequestException`: Thrown for an invalid response with custom error information.

-> TBD:
-> * Hook in to HockeyApp
+{% include requirement/MUST id="android-errors-new-exceptions" %} extend from one of the above exceptions defined in Azure Core when defining a new service-specific exception.
+Do not extend from `RuntimeException` directly.

+{% include requirement/MUST id="android-errors-exception-public" %} define exception type in a public package if the exception is thrown from a public API.
+Do not throw an exception that is defined as package-private or is defined in `implementation` package.

-## Authentication
+### Authentication

-Azure services use different kinds of authentication schemes to allow clients to access the service.
+Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

-{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accepts an instance of the appropriate Azure Core credential abstraction.
+{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept an instance of the appropriate Azure Core credential abstraction, namely `TokenCredential`, `BasicAuthenticationCredential`, or `AzureKeyCredential`.

-> TODO : Determine the appropriate credential abstractions for a mobile context.

 {% include requirement/MUST id="android-auth-support" %} support all authentication techniques that the service supports and that make sense in a mobile context.
 Service principal authentication generally does not make sense, for example.